 The objectives of the Welsh Society of New Mexico are to perpetuate an interest in the customs, culture, and language of Wales through fellowship and song.
 Membership is open to everyone, support and participation are encouraged.

 Duke City Creative places special emphasis on networking with likeminded individuals to create positive social change through art, music, and literature, which has a lasting, permanent impact on the immediate community.

-The Hungarian American Club of New Mexico was founded in 1988 to foster Hungarian culture among those residents of New Mexico who are of Hungarian descent, and others who are interested in preserving ethnic cultures.
+The Hungarian-American Club of New Mexico was founded to foster Hungarian culture among those of Hungarian descent and anyone interested in preserving ethnic cultures.